 “If the crocodiles don’t get us,” I installed.

 Unesco, which has listed the lake and environment among its World Heritage sites, asserts that Turkana is shrinking and turning into greater saline as the Gilgel Gibe III Dam chokes the Omo in Ethiopia.
-Water levels fluctuate certainly, so Gibe III’s impact is tough to prove, however with any other dam beneath construction and big water extraction in Ethiopia going ahead, the lake and its human beings are imperiled.
+Water levels fluctuate, so Gibe III’s impact is tough to prove; however, with any other dam beneath construction and big water extraction in Ethiopia going ahead, the lake and its human beings are imperiled.
 Kenya buys electricity generated in Ethiopia.
-Politicians appear resigned to lengthy-time period starvation and drought in this location.
+Politicians appear resigned to lengthy periods of starvation and drought in this location.